jorendorff/gc-in-50-lines/README.md

     This GC only has ten thousand objects in the heap.
     On my laptop, this GC takes up to 100 microseconds to run.
-    That's really fast.
-That's a tenth of a millisecond.
+    That&rsquo;s really fast.
+That&rsquo;s a tenth of a millisecond.
     But now scale it up.
     Say we had a larger heap, with two million objects in it.
     GC would be 20 milliseconds.
-    If you do that, no matter how rare it is, in a game that's trying to maintain 60 frames per second, you've just dropped a frame.
+    If you do that, no matter how rare it is, in a game that&rsquo;s trying to maintain 60 frames per second, you&rsquo;ve just dropped a frame.
     Now think about the same GC running on your phone.

     Performance is the reason GC is a whole field of study,